Alice (American TV series): Series summary

 Theatre actress Celia Weston then joined the cast as the good-natured, boisterous truck driver Jolene Hunnicutt, who came from Myrtle Point, South Carolina.
 Jolene arrives as she and her male driving partner are in the midst of an argument over his unwelcome advances, during which she throws and breaks many of Mel's dishes.
 Mel agrees to hire her "temporarily" to work off the cost of the dishes, but she stays until the end of the series.
 Jolene frequently mentions her grandmother, "Granny Gums", who had only three or four teeth.
 Jolene also mentions her distant relative Jefferson Davis "Boss" Hogg, a character from the concurrent CBS series and fellow Warner Brothers production The Dukes of Hazzard.
 In one episode Sorrell Booke guest stars as Hogg, along with fellow Dukes character Enos (Sonny Shroyer).
+Boss Hogg was related to Jolene because Jolene's "Granny Gums" was from his side of the family.

 The latter years of the show focused on some character development, such as the hasty courtship and marriage of Vera and lovable cop Elliot (Charles Levin).
 Tommy eventually goes to college and is seen less frequently.
-In the final season, the character of Alice was absent several times due to Lavin directing a number of episodes and playing the character of Mrs. Walden, Vera's wizened, abrasive landlady of arbitrary foreign origin.
-The final story arc began in the spring of 1985, when country singer Travis Marsh (played by Lavin's real-life husband Kip Niven), discovering that he is falling for Alice, "kidnaps" her to take her to Nashville, telling her it is time to follow her dream there.
+In the final season, the character of Alice was absent several times due to Lavin directing a number of episodes and playing the character of Mrs. Walden, Vera's wizened, abrasive landlady of arbitrary foreign origin, in two episodes.
+The final story arc began in the spring of 1985, when Steve Marsh's country singer cousin Travis Marsh (played by Lavin's real-life husband Kip Niven), discovering that he is falling for Alice, "kidnaps" her to take her to Nashville, telling her it is time to follow her dream there.
 Bewildered at the thought of her dreams finally coming true, Alice agrees, but not without extracting a promise from Travis to drive her back to Phoenix so she can get her affairs in order, including ending her current relationship with a writer.